Table of Contents Show

 - Conversion to cooperative or condominium ownership

 As previously mentioned, rent control or stabilized tenants are protected from arbitrary rent increases by landlords.
-These tenants also have the right to renewal leases.
+These tenants also have the right to renew leases.
 And in the case of tenants who are senior citizens (at least 62) or disabled, they cannot be evicted on the grounds of owner occupancy.

-Taking Over a Lease and Deregulation
+Taking Over a Lease and DeregulationTaking Over a Lease and Deregulation

-In the case of a tenant passing away, protection from eviction may be claimed by a traditional immediate family member, a non-traditional family member, and adult lifetime partner.
+In the case of a tenant passing away, protection from eviction may be claimed by a traditional immediate family member, a non-traditional family member, and an adult lifetime partner.
 In any of these scenarios, the individual eligible for succession has the burden of proof to show that they do indeed have succession rights.